 Yep, it’s true — CBD has been shown several different times in laboratory settings to chemically decompose (there’s probably a more accurate scientific word for that) into trace amounts of THC when it is exposed to strong acids.

-However, it was soon realized that the “publishers” of the paper were actually employees of the pharmaceutical company, who coincidentally were finalizing data for the release of their new transdermal CBD patch.
-In other words, it appeared that they were deliberately skewing data in order to make the transdermal patch look like a much a safer option than the CBD oil.
+However, it was soon realized that the “publishers” of the paper were actually employees of the pharmaceutical company.
+They coincidentally were finalizing data for the release of their new transdermal CBD patch.

-While it is true that CBD can break down into THC in the presence of acids, it is not nearly enough to get you high, as several high-profile scientists pointed out almost immediately after the “questionable” report was released.
-It could, however, possibly occur in a high enough quantity to have you fail a urine test, though this would be incredibly rare and unlikely.
+It’s true – CBD can break down into THC in the presence of acids.
+But this is not nearly enough to get you high.
+Several high-profile scientists pointed this out almost immediately after the release of the “questionable” report.
+It could, however, possibly occur in a high enough quantity to have you fail a urine test.
+But this is incredibly rare and unlikely, if not impossible.

 Final Thoughts on Why You Failed a Drug Test After Taking CBD Oil

-In short, if you’re worried about an upcoming screening, be extra wary of exposure to second hand THC smoke (or contact with your hair), and make sure your preferred CBD oil is coming from a reliable, trustworthy manufacturer with a quality THC-free hemp supply.
+If you’re worried about an upcoming drug test, be extra wary of exposure to second-hand THC smoke (or contact with your hair), and make sure your preferred CBD oil is coming from a reliable, trustworthy manufacturer with a quality hemp supply.

 - Full-spectrum Hemp extract